 Topical treatments both prevent fleas and kill fleas.
 They contain an ingredient called imidacloprid, a topical insecticide that works by blocking nervous system conduction in insects.
 Most adult fleas are killed within 24 hours of application, reducing the chance for them to lay eggs.

 Like topical flea medicine, there are both prescription and over-the-counter oral flea treatments.
 Oral flea medications work in different ways, but they are some of the most effective flea killers.
 Choose one that will work for your dog’s specific situation.
 Some oral flea products kill fleas within two hours and last for a few months.
 Others do not kill adult fleas but instead stop the flea life cycle in its tracks by preventing flea eggs from hatching.

 There are also chewable tablets available for dogs that prevent flea infestation.
 Comfortis, for example, is a monthly preventative flea tablet that contains an active ingredient called spinosad.
 Spinosad causes paralysis and death in adult fleas.
-If your dog has spinosad in their bloodstream before a flea tries to take a bite out of them, it will kill the fleas before they can lay eggs.
+If your dog has spinosad in its bloodstream before a flea tries to take a bite out of them, it will kill the fleas before they can lay eggs.

 Natural Flea Treatments for Dogs

 There are several effective natural flea treatments from dog shampoos to coconut oil that will help with your flea problem.

 If you choose to use a flea shampoo, make sure your pup can stand to be wet with the bathwater and lathered for up to 10 minutes, which is how long the shampoo takes to sink in and do its job to kill the fleas.
 Dig into your dog treat arsenal if necessary.
 If you don’t have flea shampoo you can wash your dog with Dawn dish soap.
 Following a warm-water bath, use a flea comb to remove the dead fleas from your dog.